lentzi90/kube-ops/playbooks/README.md

 ```
 ansible-playbook playbooks/provision-all.yml --tags prereq,node
 ```

+Now you can manually initialize the cluster using kubeadm.

 When you are finished setting up the cluster, you may want to add helm and some
 charts: